broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 * All changes that affect pipeline workflows must be recorded in the pipeline(s) changelog(s) using semantic versioning.
 An explanation of this can be found in the [changelog style guide](https://broadinstitute.github.io/warp/docs/contribution/contribute_to_warp/changelog_style).

-* When you update the changelog, the pipeline’s WDL workflow version number must also match the changelog entry to ensure the updates pass the WARP testing process (this is shown in the [Example Contribution](#example-contribution-process) section below).
+* When you update the changelog, the pipeline’s WDL workflow version number must also match the changelog entry to ensure the updates pass the WARP testing process (this is shown in the [Example Contribution](#example-contribution-process)).

 * If you make any changes to files hosted in cloud repositories, like pipeline Docker images or reference files, coordinate with the WARP team during or before the review process to push the updated files to cloud storage.